dongfengguzhu/LinyunHe.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics and Applied Mathematics, Fudan University, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Statistics, Columbia University, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Industrial and Manufacturing Engineering, with Dual-title degree in Operations Research, Penn State University, 2023 (expected)

 Work experience
 ======